Sightings at Fell End Reserve

-Moorhens are very popular around the UK, especially in lowland areas, they have become a regular visitor to the reserve!
+Moorhens are very popular around the UK, especially in lowland areas.
+And they have become a regular visitor to the reserve!

 The Shoveler is a breed of duck with a huge bill!
-The UK now accounts for 20% of the European population of Shoveler Ducks, placing them in the amber category on the conservation list, we are thrilled to have spotted another rare species at the reserve!
+The UK now accounts for 20% of the European population of Shoveler Ducks.
+As they are placed in the amber category on the conservation list, we are thrilled to have spotted another rare species at the reserve!

-The Wren is the most common breeding bird in the UK and is particularly small with a very loud singing voice, we’re sure you’ll be able to hear them when you visit the reserve.
+The Wren is the most common breeding bird in the UK.
+It is particularly small with a very loud singing voice, we’re sure you’ll be able to hear them when you visit the reserve.